trixtertrap/ssh-bruteforce/README.md

 # ssh-bruteforce
 Simple SSH brute forcing tool in python

-#Prerequisist
+# Prerequisist

 Install the Pwn and Paramiko modules

-pip3 install pwn paramiki
+\'pip3 install pwn paramiki'

-#Usage
+# Usage

 Change the host and the target values in the file